teraone/slim-cli/README.md

 # Slim 3 Framework CLI Request Middleware

 This middleware will transform a CLI call into a GET Request.
+It is based on https://github.com/pavlakis/slim-cli but does not use the method paramter.

 ### Add it with composer
 ```